lichenma/GrapeAPI/README.md

 # GrapeAPI

-An API built with Ruby (Grape) created to help me learn about working with Ruby.
+An API built with Ruby (Grape and Rails) created to help me learn about working with Ruby.
 This project might also be upgraded to include other features in the near future.